Josijn/FPS_MicroplasticsFate_Clarity/README.md

-# FPS_MicroplasticsFate_Clarity
+# MP-Lake-Model
-This repository provides all the supplementary data used in the bachelor thesis 'the effect of water clarity on microplastic fate'
+model to assess the fate and transport of microplastics (MPs) in a lake environment.
+Project: Nano2Plast